aserowy/yeet/README.md

 ## commands

 > [!NOTE]
-> all paths for path arguments can be absulute or relative to the current path shown!
+> all paths for path arguments can be absolute or relative to the current path shown!

 | :                           | action                                                                                                                                                                                                                 |
 | --------------------------- | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |